SivenCapo/YOLO_Extension/README.md

 # YOLO_Extension
-### In order to facilitate the format conversion, visualization, and data augmentation of YOLO datasets, a series of extension scripts have been developed.
+### Driven by business requirements,In order to facilitate the format conversion, visualization, and data augmentation of YOLO datasets, a series of extension scripts have been developed.

 ## crop.py Data Augmentation ##